In order to be the best learner we can be, we are

 Behaviour that does not meet with the expectations set out in the behaviour policy and the class rules will be discussed in terms of the choices that the child has made and the consequences attached to that choice.
 Blanket class punishments are not acceptable at Claremont.

-If a situation arises where a child is given a red card, this will be recorded by their class teacher on SIMs.
+If a situation arises where a child is given a red card, this will be recorded by their class teacher on SIMS, our pupil database.
 This helps record, monitor and manage the overall behaviour across the school.

 There are four houses at Claremont.
 Children are allocated a house in Reception year and stay in this house for the duration.
 Younger siblings are allocated the same house as older brothers and sisters.